vince0656/eliza/packages/plugin-snapshot/README.md

 # @elizaos/plugin-snapshot

-Core Snapshot blockchain plugin for Eliza OS that provides Snapshot data access through providers.
+[Snapshot.box](https://snapshot.box/) plugin for Eliza OS that provides Snapshot data access through providers.

 ## Overview

 This plugin provides functionality to:

-TODO
+- Get the latest snapshot proposals from a given ENS name.

 ## Installation